s-bishnoi/shubham-bishnoi/README.md

 | [<img src="./stuff/work.png" width="25"/>](./stuff/work.png) | [Work](./work/) |

 I'm an alumni from the University of Waterloo with a Statistics Honours degree and a Computer Science minor.
-Through my university degree I had the opprotunity to work with various companies in my co-operative education.
-For past year I have been working as a Data Engineer with the Business Intelligence and Reporting team in TD Bank.
+Through my university degree I had the opportunities to work with various companies in my co-operative education.
+For the past year I have been working as a Data Engineer with the Business Intelligence and Reporting team in TD Bank.

 A few things that interest me are A/B/n Testing, Data Visualization, and Automating Data Flows.
 I have always loved teaching and my goal in life is to be a Data Science professor.